131MohitYadav/WEB-DEVELOPMENT-CYBROM/JAVASCRIPT LANGUAGE/JavaScript Notes.md

 # SetAttribute -> agar kohi style ko add krna hai to use krenge it takes two argument (attribute name , attribue value) FOR EXAMPLE
 head.setAttribute('bgcolor' ,'red')
 etc

+# DOM EVENTS -> it is a event which occur when we interact with html element